-Open access journals can have diverse business and editorial models.
+Open access journals can have diverse business and editorial models disseminates entire collections of journals retrospectively.

-- ▼OpenEdition Journals offers 450 online publications in the humanities and social sciences. ▼Persée digitises and - disseminates entire collections of journals retrospectively.
+▼OpenEdition Journals offers 450 online publications in the humanities and social sciences. ▼Persée digitises and disseminates entire collections or working papers:

 Platforms for preprints